imjuoy/SignIn-With-LinkedIn/README.md

 This application uses Localhost as the callback URL.
 Figure out what URL's you will use for your call back.
 Also, required is to create a LinkedIn developer application to create the Client Secret and Client Key.
-The callback URL needs to be registered with the LinkedIn application
+The callback URL needs to be registered with the LinkedIn application.

+node Server.js